kontent-ai/model-generator-net/README.md

 ⚠️ Please note that this tool uses [Delivery SDK](https://github.com/Kentico/kontent-delivery-sdk-net) and [Management SDK](https://github.com/Kentico/kontent-management-sdk-net).

-ℹ If you want to take a look at the next version supporting all features, checkout the vNext branch. ℹ

 ## How to use for [Delivery SDK](https://github.com/Kentico/kontent-delivery-sdk-net)

 To fully understand all benefits of this approach, please read the [documentation](https://github.com/Kentico/kontent-delivery-sdk-net/wiki/Working-with-strongly-typed-models#customizing-the-strong-type-binding-logic).